jsdelivrbot/Android-Plugin/motiondnamaps/README.md

 The latest stable version is `0.1.1`.

-To include the plugin in your code, add the following to your app's buildscript:
+To include the plugin in your code, add the following to your app's dependencies:

 ```gradle
     compile 'com.navisens:motiondnamaps:0.1.1'